 I was a child with Didaskaleinophobia - the first 27 years of my life were ruined by high anxiety and school phobia, so this is a subject VERY close to my heart.

 I thought I'd die, my family would die or similar thoughts and I was scared of leaving home in case they did!
-Does your child get headaches, stomach upsets, tension, insomnia?
 At school, I would run out of the classroom and hide somewhere in the school, run to the school nurse or use the payphone to beg mum to collect me...
 I can't tell you how horrendous it was...
 I still remember it so clearly now, which is why I feel so strongly about taking action to prevent others from suffering for too long or, indeed, at all!

 I developed the Junior Version of my program, which includes extra recordings of me for your child to listen to, specifically because I KNOW how kids feel and I passionately want to STOP it for them.

-I personally helped 11 children in MY children's school alone in 2012... there are 140 kids in that school!
+I personally helped 11 children in MY children's school alone THIS YEAR... there are 140 kids in that school!
 Imagine how big the worldwide problem is!
 It terrifies me to think of the numbers.
-The sme year, I helped over 1200 children worldwide.
+The same year, we helped over 4000 children worldwide.

-LOOK - My name is Charles Linden - because I want to help you, email me directly at firstname.lastname@example.org if you'd like to be reassured before you join my program.
+My name is Charles Linden - because I want to help you, email me directly at email@example.com if you'd like to be reassured before you join my program.
 I was just like your child is now and I know how terrifying it can be.
 I also know what it is to be the parent of a child with so much sensitivity and intelligence... the two prerequisits for the development of high anxiety conditions.

 School Phobia (Didaskaleinophobia) is itself a symptom of anxiety disorder in childhood.
 It is also known as separation anxiety, which is an inappropriate fear of leaving their parents, a person or place of trust or home for example.